Notes from a not-so-calm teacher, on how I created my calmest space in eight years.

 I am not a yoga person.
 I am the type of person who wants to be a yoga person, but never actually gets around to it.
-However, 2020 is the year of new things – so I decided to try doing five yoga poses each morning with my learners.
+However, this is the year of new things – so I decided to try doing five yoga poses each morning with my learners.
 As we do each pose, we say each phrase together.
 I am strong.
 I am brave.
 I am kind.
 I am wise.
 I am friendly.
 This is a great way to come together in the morning as a class community and set the tone for the day ahead.

 Once we have done our 5 minutes of yoga, we do a Daily Check In to see if anyone in the class has had a rough night or has had something happen that may affect them and their learning.

 Brain Breaks and Breathing

 Brain Breaks are crucial for keeping everyone in the class (including myself) awake and alert.
 We take regular Brain Breaks throughout the day to keep us on our toes.
 Our favourites are dances on YouTube (for example JustDance videos) or Go Noodle and simple meditation and breathing techniques on Cosmic Kids Yoga.